reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 ````
 We will deep-dive into the annotations and Retrofit classes in the further sections.

-### Creating a Retrofit.Builder class as a Spring Boot Configuration bean
+### Creating a Retrofit.Builder class as a Spring Boot Configuration
 We will use the Retrofit Builder API to define URL for HTTP operations.

 ````java